Michigan Road Toll House

-Michigan Road Toll House is a historic toll house located on the Michigan Road at Indianapolis, Marion County, Indiana.
+Michigan Road Toll House is a historic toll house located on the Michigan Road at Indianapolis, Indiana.
 It was built about 1850, as a simple one-story frame building.
 It was raised to two stories in 1886.
 The building operated as a toll house from about 1866 to 1892.
 The building was also used as a post office, notary public office, and general store.

 It was added to the National Register of Historic Places in 1974.